SchweizerischeBundesbahnen/BCNFStar/CONTRIBUTING.md

 To run the tests as they are being executed in the CI, run `npm run test:prod`.

+### Troubleshooting

+Something doesn't work?
+Always try to run `npm install && npm run build` first.
+This may be required after changes to files in the `server/definitions` folder or to any dependency.

 ## Pull Request checklist

 Make sure that...